-Contracts and schedules
+Contracts and schedules for freelancer's

 The terms you agree with your client ahead of starting work are critical in terms of protecting your business.
 As every freelancer will tell you need to document everything.
 Highlight the services you agree to carry out, the project's requirements, timescales and any other considerations to ensure successful project completion.
 You need to do this at the start before you have started working on the project.